knasim/eventplanning/README.md

   Algorithm applies a divide/conquer strategy with a greedy approach.
 The reservations are separated into 2 Queues i.e. one having no dislike constraints and the other queue having dislike constraint.
-Algorithm uses 2 sweeps to process each queue respectively with goal of trying to seat all parties at the same table.
+Algorithm uses 2 sweeps to process the queues respectively with goal of trying to seat all parties at the same table.
+  The greedy strategy keeps track of the remaining table seats and uses this information to accomodate as many parties as possible.

 #### Note to reviewer:
-  There is no guarantee that in certain edges cases where this approach shall not fail.
+  There is no guarantee that in certain edges cases this approach shall not fail.
   Due to shortage of time, all such cases could not be fully vetted.

+#### Improvement
+   An improvement would be to create a numerical quantity that serves as a threshold parameter.
+   This shall halt execution of the program and throw an error when this parameter value is reached.